DenVas123/FAH/README.md

 4) If this is the first time using FAH run sudo ./setup.sh to download prerequisites
 3) Copy firmware .bin file into FAH directory
 4) run sudo ./start.sh <firmware.bin>    eg. start.sh Archer.bin
 5) This should start a qemu machine with a similar kernel and image.
-Open another terminal
+Login with credentials: "root" "root".Open another terminal
-6) cd FAH; sudo ./transfer.sh in the new termianl
+6) cd FAH; ./transfer.sh in the new terminal
 7) In the QEMU emulation, ./chroot.sh
 8) Done, enjoy testing firmware binaries